dkoshy/CsharpExamples/Design.Patterns/BuilderPattern/readme.txt

 - Implement a director class  ---> Director class handles actual object creation
 - Update to a Fluent Builder variation

-This pattern is very usefull when object creation is sepated through multiple stages or steps.
+This pattern is very usefull when object creation is separated through multiple stages or steps.